This post may contain affiliate links. Please read the disclaimer here.

 Read more: Letters to Juliet Filming Locations in Verona and Tuscany

 Sidestepping the fact that the original Romeo & Juliet play didn’t *actually* feature a balcony and this building only dates back to the 1930s… This is Juliet Capulet’s house in Verona, everyone!
-And the courtyard featured in the delightfully soppy romcom Letters to Juliet about the Secretaries of Juliet who respond to love letters left for Juliet.
+And the courtyard is featured in the delightfully soppy romcom Letters to Juliet about the Secretaries of Juliet who respond to love letters left for Juliet.
 Don’t forget to fondle the statue of Juliet’s bosom for good luck.

 Church of Agios Ioannis Kastri as seen in Mamma Mia!
 (2008)